DUECA/DUSIME

 o hdf5enum: A special variant for creating an unconnected enumerated value that can be stored and retrieved, only needed in combination with Enumerator (from DUECA 3.1.4 onwards)

-Finally, here is an example of the generated code.
+To help you create nicely formatted dco files, there is a little script, new-dco, that creates a dco file for you.
 You can use it to create a simple template to edit, or let it enter a lot of the code for you already.
 A little example: